GPU GPT-2 Corpus Trainer #

 Compact vocabulary used by the runnable BPE training path.

 The tokenizer still uses GPT-2's real 50,257-token BPE files.
-For the small Lean/CUDA smoke model we project the corpus tokens into a local vocabulary of the first observed BPE ids.
-This keeps the example interactive while preserving the tokenizer/data path; a full 50k-way output head is a much larger training run.
+For this Lean/CUDA model we project the corpus tokens into a local vocabulary of the first observed BPE ids.
+A full 50k-way output head is a much larger training run; this example focuses on the tokenizer/data path.

 Instances For